fedspendingtransparency/openbeta/_concepts/contract-summary.md

 headline: Contract Award Summary

 copy:
   - text: Below is an idea on how to display data for a specific contract.
 Please take a look and give us your feedback in the discussion section at the bottom of each tab.
-Visit the <a class="usa-cta" href="../alpha">contract summary page</a> to see the actual functionality for the Contract Summary.
+Visit the <a class="usa-cta" href="../alpha">live prototypes page</a> to see the actual functionality of the Contract Summary.

 discussion_title: "Discussion suggestions:"